Chris Skelley: Personal history

-Skelley was born in Nottingham and raised in Swindon.
+Skelley was born in Nottingham and raised in Kingston Upon Hull.
 As a youth he was a keen athlete and enjoyed many sports playing rugby for Hull Ionians.
 After leaving school he took a job at a local garage, but it was noticed that his eyesight was deteriorating.
 He was diagnosed with ocular albinism.
 Skelley is married to Louise Hunt.

 Judo career

 Skelley took up judo as a sport at the age of five.
 A successful judoka, he was already part of the England squad when his eyesight began to fail.
 He slowly began to focus more on his judo and was brought onto the Great Britain visually impaired team.
 Competing in the under 100 kg category, Skelley took three bronze medals at the under-20 national tournament between 2010 and 2013.
 In 2014 he represented his country at the Scottish Open, taking gold in his division.
 The same year he won silver in the Welsh Senior Open.

 In December 2015 Skelley represented Britain at the IBSA European Judo Championship in Portugal.
-There he missed out on the final after being beaten by a last second yuko scoring throw by his Russian opponent Abdula Kuramagomedov, the current world champion.
+There he missed out on the final after being beaten by a last second yuko scoring throw by his Russian opponent Abdula Kuramagomedov, the current world medalist.
 Skelley secured the bronze by beating Ibrahim Bolukbasi of Turkey.
 In February 2016 Skelly was selected as part of a four-man to compete for Great Britain at the 2016 Summer Paralympics in Rio, along with Sam Ingram, Jack Hodgson and Jonathan Drane.
 In the build-up to the Games, Skelley and his three team-mates travelled to Rio in early March to take part in a Judo Grand Prix competition.
 Skelley took bronze in his match in a contest which featured many of the competitors who had already qualified for the Summer Paralympics.

 Skelley was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to judo.
+He announced his retirement in February 2025.